Trilda-Inspirations/SMSenseMatters/README.md

 [![Build Status](https://travis-ci.org/spikeyfish2/SMSenseMatters.svg?branch=master)](https://travis-ci.org/spikeyfish2/SMSenseMatters)

-A library for accessing sensors on an iOS device in a unified way, using the callback methodology.
+An Objective-C library for accessing sensors on an iOS device in a unified way, using block syntax for data callbacks.

 ---